brandmaker/MediaPoolWebHookConsumer/README.md

 According to the recommendations to not to process the events immediately within the hook itself, the structure of a basic consumer looks like

 ![Consumer Structure](./Media%20Poool%20Web-Hooks%20Consumer.png)

+The processing queue in the above flow chart will be implemented with the use of Spring JMS and ActiveMQ.
+In order to make this example as stand alone as possible, we will use the embedded broker of ActiveMQ.
+Any available broker can be configured through the application.yaml file.
+The internally used broker wille be configured persistant.
+The queue topic can be configured within the application.yaml as well.

+On https://codenotfound.com/spring-jms-activemq-example.html  you will find further information on how to integrate Spring JMS and ActiveMQ.

+The effective processing of the event (i.e. picking up meta data and binary from Media Pool via REST API etc.) takes place in the queue listener.

 ## Usage